sonukuldeep/explore-three-js/chapters/texture.md

 ```
 Then, set the map property of the material to this texture.
 That's it; you applied a texture to the plane geometry.

 Textures have settings for repeating, offsetting, and rotating a texture.
 By default, textures in three.js do not repeat.
 There are two properties, wrapS for horizontal wrapping and wrapT for vertical wrapping to set whether a texture repeats.
-And set the repeating mode to THREE.ReaptWrapping.
+And set the repeating mode to THREE.RepeatWrapping.
 ```js
 texture.wrapS = THREE.RepeatWrapping
 texture.wrapT = THREE.RepeatWrapping